Why Does My Family Blame Me for Everything?

 emotional exhaustion

-What often hurts most is not the criticism itself, but the feeling of carrying responsibility for problems that never truly belonged to you.
+What often hurts most is not the criticism itself, but the feeling of carrying responsibility for problems that were never truly yours to carry.

 Family Constellations offers another way of understanding this experience.